 - Isolation of machine/equipment before use.

-- Safety tags and warning notices to be provided.
+- Safety tags and warning notices are to be provided.

 - Two exits in each electric room.